sftpplus/sftpplus-docs/src/doc_source/operation/http.rst

         *.exe, deny-full-control

-With the above configuration, files received via AS2 for account `johnd` are stored inside `C:/Users/JohnD/as2/receive` and files for account `janer` are stored inside `C:/Users/JaneR/as2/receive`.
+With the above configuration, files received via AS2 for account `johnd` are temporarily stored in `C:/Users/JohnD/as2/pending`.
+Once the AS2 transfer is complete, the files are moved to `C:/Users/JohnD/as2/receive`

+The files received by the `janer` account are temporarily stored in `C:/Users/JaneR/as2/pending` and then moved into `C:/Users/JaneR/as2/receive`.

-At the same time, any file with the name ending with `.exe` uploaded by account `janer` is rejected.
+At the same time, any file with a name ending in `.exe` uploaded by account `janer` is rejected.

 ..  note::
     Encrypted received messages should be encrypted using an RSA key.
-    DSA public key based encryption is not supported.
+    DSA public key-based encryption is not supported.
     Contact us if you need to encrypt AS2 messages using DSA.

 Non-authenticated AS2 messages are supported and the account name will match